-When the presence of an antibody is identified, the Medical Scientist reporting the results onto the LIMS will also email the relevant consultant with the report.
+When the presence of an antibody is identified, the Medical Scientist reporting the results onto PERL will also email the relevant consultant with the report.

-10.14.5 Microbiology critical results
+10.12.5 Microbiology critical results

 Critical results are phoned directly to the relevant senior nurse (and on occasion also to the RMO/ Consultant).